worldline/vuejs-training/docs/reactivity/README.md

 Reactivity is the mechanism that allows the framework to detect when data used on the page is changed (_mutated_), and to update the page optimally to reflect these changes.
 It is therefore a crucial mechanism for any web framework, so we are going to analyze it to understand its strengths and limitations.

 Vue provides automatic reactivity.
 That means it is not necessary for the developer to manually trigger the view updates after mutating data.
-This reactivity is based on 2 features of JavaScript: **getters / setters** and **Proxies**.
+This reactivity is based on 2 features of JavaScript: **getters / setters** for Vue 2 and **Proxies** for Vue 3.

 ## Getters / setters (ECMAScript 5)